HiwotBelay/Job-Board/README.md

 # 💼 Job Listing System

-This project is a complete **Job Listing Web Application**, built independently to demonstrate initiative, creativity, and full-stack development skills.
+This project is a complete **Job Listing Web Application**, built independently to demonstrate initiative, creativity, and full-stack development

 > 🚀 I took the lead and built this system from scratch — it was not assigned, just me taking action to bring value.